How to Rebrand Your Business and Domain Name

 Focus on the Core Messaging

 Your rebrand should have clear and concise messaging.
 You should be able to tell a story with your new brand that customers can relate to.
-Just don’t rebrand without context because it can irk existing customers.
+Just don’t rebrand without context – because that can irk existing customers.

-Let them know why you’re rebranding (see no. 1 point) and why it’s better for the business.
+Let them know why you’re rebranding and why it’s better for the business.
 A simple explanation goes a long way in making your customers empathize with you despite the short-term inconvenience.
+Let your teams know this, too.

 Consider your audience, market, and competition